* Dovish Yellen comments support oil

 * IEA says market well supplied in short term

-Janet Yellen, likely to be the next Fed chief, defended the U.S. central bank's commodity-friendly economic stimulus measures, suggesting that any tapering would not be imminent under her watch.
+Janet Yellen, likely to be the next Fed chief, defended the U.S. central bank's commodity-friendly stimulus measures on Thursday, suggesting that any "tapering" would not be imminent if she takes up the job.

-While her comments provided a boost to risk appetite, with most commodities and equities scaling higher, big stockpiles kept U.S. crude in check.
+While the comments from Yellen provided a boost to risk appetite with most commodities and equities scaling higher, U.S. crude stayed on course for a weekly drop amid high stockpiles.
+The benchmark has shed more than 9 percent over six weeks.

-Libyan oil output is down to a fraction of its capacity of 1.25 million barrels a day.
+Continued unrest in Libya has supported oil prices, with output down to a fraction of production capacity of 1.25 million barrels a day.
 Protests at oil ports have cost Libya more than $6 billion and started hitting power supplies in the North African country.

 In Iraq, the government has moved swiftly to restore calm at its giant southern oilfields following violent protests.
 Schlumberger Ltd, the world's top oil services company, is expected to return to work next week at Iraq's biggest field, Rumaila.